Mel Gibson’s Rep: ‘Rothchild’ Movie ‘Unrelated’ to Rothschilds

 A representative for actor Mel Gibson claimed in a statement Monday evening that the controversial star’s upcoming movie project Rothchild—a film about a fictional ultra-rich, multi-generational family of Jewish bankers—was “completely unrelated” to the Rothschilds, a real life ultra-rich, multi-generational family of Jewish bankers.

-The statement arrived after backlash erupted Monday morning, when Hollywood industry publication Deadline first reported the film’s casting out of the Cannes market.
+The statement arrived after a backlash erupted Monday morning when Hollywood industry publication Deadline first reported the film’s casting out of the Cannes market.
 The movie, to be helmed by Stan & Ollie director Jon S. Baird, would follow the lost son of the “Rothchild” family, played by Shia LaBeouf, who, once cast out of the family fold, tries to worm his way back in in order to get a piece of the family fortune.
-(LaBoeuf is part-Jewish in real life.)
+(LaBeouf is himself part-Jewish.)

 At the center of the movie, playing the “sinister” patriarch of the “Rothchild” family, is Mel Gibson, the controversial star with a history of using racial slurs and epithets.